Tasuki Gap Patterns Guide

 DOWNSIDE Tasuki Gap pattern

-The DOWNSIDE Tasuki Gap Pattern also referred to as the Downward Tasuki Gap Pattern is a Bearish pattern that appears only during downtrends.
+The DOWNSIDE Tasuki Gap Pattern also referred to as the Downward Tasuki Gap Pattern is a Bearish pattern.
+It appears only during downtrends.
 Similar to the UPSIDE Tasuki Pattern, the DOWNSIDE Tasuki Pattern contains 3 successive candles.
 The 1st candle is a long bearish candle that gets the price down.
 Then comes the 2nd candle which is also bearish.
 The 2nd candle’s size doesn’t matter as long as it leaves a gap below the 1st candle.
 Then comes the 3rd candle.
 It must be bullish, and it fills the gap left between the 2 candles.
 The size of the 3rd candle doesn’t matter either as long as it does the job, the important thing is that it mustn’t be a DOJI.

 However, the Downside Tasuki Pattern doesn’t indicate how low can price get, it only tells us that the trend is really powerful.
 On the other hand, the Bear fully control the market, as they are selling no matter what, trying to reduce losses as they think that the downtrend will continue.
 Thus, prices will keep falling more and more.
 The 3rd candle is always bullish as the bulls attempt to force the prices to go up.
 Yet, they fail.
 To be sure that the pattern is accurate, look for a 4th candle which must close below the close of the 3rd candle.